 - Cost-efficient and Sustainable Fundraising: Workplace giving is more cost-effective and efficient for charities to raise funds than other fundraising methods.
 The cost of participating in a workplace giving campaign is far below the cost that would be incurred if participating charities had to launch any type of campaign to try to raise an equal amount of money.
 Your donation enables charities to spend more time and resources on services and programs rather than elaborate fundraising.

 - Unrestricted Money: Your donation provides charities with a sustainable, year-round source of funds.
 And because this money is 'unrestricted,' your donation provides charities with funds that enable them to decide how to best use that money and invest in their ability to deliver vital programs and services.

 Combined Federal Campaign (CFC):

 If you are a federal employee, you can support your favorite charities through the Combined Federal Campaign (CFC)'s fall campaign.
 With 30+ CFC campaign zones throughout the country and overseas, the CFC is one the world's largest workplace charity campaigns and has raised over $8 billion for non-profits since its inception in 1961.

 Each charity participating in the CFC has a unique CFC number assigned to them.
 To support specific charities, identify the charity's unique CFC number and enter the number on your CFC pledge form or through the online donation platform.
-Each CFC zone has a unique list of participating charitable organizations.
 Please log into the CFC's donor pledging site: https://cfcgiving.opm.gov/welcome for the complete CFC Charity List and to find more information about your specific CFC zone.